 What exactly happens when a method is called?
-You may have noticed that $x \, f()$ was called without an argument above, even though the function definition for f() specified an argument.
+You may have noticed that x.f() was called without an argument above, even though the function definition for f() specified an argument.
 What happened to the argument?
 Surely Python raises an exception when a function that requires an argument is called without any - even if the argument isn't actually used...

-Actually, you may have guessed the answer: the special thing about methods is that the object is passed as the first argument of the function.
-In our example, the call x.f() is exactly equivalent to MyClass.f(x).
-In general, calling a method with a list of n arguments is equivalent to calling the corresponding function with an argument list that is created by inserting the method's object before the first argument.
+Actually, you may have guessed the answer: the special thing about methods is that the instance object is passed as the first argument of the function.
+In our example, the call $\mathbf{x}.\mathbf{f}()$ is exactly equivalent to MyClass. $\mathbf{f}(\mathbf{x})$ .
+In general, calling a method with a list of n arguments is equivalent to calling the corresponding function with an argument list that is created by inserting the method's instance object before the first argument.

 If you still don't understand how methods work, a look at the implementation can perhaps clarify matters.
-When an instance attribute is referenced that isn't a data attribute, its class is searched.
+When a non-data attribute of an instance is referenced, the instance's class is searched.
 If the name denotes a valid class attribute that is a function object, a method object is created by packing (pointers to) the instance object and the function object just found together in an abstract object: this is the method object.
 When the method object is called with an argument list, a new argument list is constructed from the instance object and the argument list, and the function object is called with this new argument list.